Gradient Boosting Reinforcement Learning: Gradient Boosting Reinforcement Learning

+Then, the policy gradient is projected onto a new tree and added to the ensemble:

+The result is an application of GBT as a functional gradient optimizer, updating both actor and critic incrementally:

+\paragraph{Gradient-based Approach.} As seen in \cref{eqn:gbrl is policy gradient}, GBRL is an online learning gradient-based optimizer.
+In each step, a new tree is constructed to minimize the sampled loss.
+This learning scheme is identical to the common policy gradient methods \cite{a2c}.
+By leveraging optimization frameworks for gradient computation, such as PyTorch \cite{paszke2019pytorchimperativestylehighperformance}, GBRL can be integrated with most Actor-Critic algorithms and implemented within existing RL libraries.
+In contrast, traditional GBT frameworks are designed for offline, static datasets and require significant customizations and workarounds to function in RL.

-A common theme in AC algorithms is to utilize a shared approximation for the actor and the critic.
-We adopt this approach in GBRL, constructing trees where each leaf provides two predictions.
+\paragraph{Shared Actor-Critic Architecture.} Many RL algorithms operate with a shared Actor-Critic structure.
+This structure helps avoid overfitting and improves overall convergence speeds \cite{henderson2019deepreinforcementlearningmatters, andrychowicz2020mattersonpolicyreinforcementlearning}.
+We adopt this approach in GBRL such that each leaf produces two predictions.
 GBRL predicts both the policy (distribution over actions) and the value estimate.
-The internal structure of the tree is shared, providing a single feature representation for both objectives and significantly reducing memory and computational bottlenecks.
-Accordingly, in GBRL we apply differentiated learning rates to the policy and value outputs during prediction, effectively optimizing distinct objectives within this shared structure.
-We present the full algorithm in \cref{alg:GBRL} and diagram in \cref{fig:gbrl_diagram}.
+The internal structure of the tree is shared, providing a single feature representation for both objectives and significantly reduces memory and computational bottlenecks.
+Similar to the standard practice, we support and use separate learning rates for the policy and value.
+This approach enables solving two distinct objectives within a single shared structure.